Understanding cancer care

 When facing this difficult cancer journey, patients often experience very little guidance, support or resources.
 The role of providers, payers and benefits managers is to help relieve this burden and make the cancer journey easier to bear.

-Cancer and behavioral health care go hand in hand.
+Cancer and behavioral health care go hand in hand

 When patients and caregivers struggle with unmet behavioral health needs, it can lead to higher costs and worse outcomes overall.
-Cancer patients are more likely to acknowledge that their mental health and the mental health of their family has declined in the past 12 months.2 If cancer caregivers neglect their own needs, their behavioral health can suffer.
+If cancer caregivers neglect their own needs, their behavioral health can suffer.

 Learn more how the right support can make a difference.